iremkapucuoglu/p4b-website/content/en/docs/technicalarchitecture.md

-The frontend is built with the common web stack like HTML, CSS, JavaScript.
-Vue.JS is used as a Javascript framework to develop of graphical interfaces of Web applications using an HTML syntax, and Openlayers is used as a geospatial library for manipulating vector data.
+The common web stack apps like HTML, CSS and JavaScript built the frontend.
+To create graphical user interfaces for Web applications using HTML syntax, Vue.JS is utilized as a Javascript framework, while Openlayers is used as a geospatial library for working with vector data.

 On the server side, PostgreSQL and PostGIS are used to manage geospatial data, and the Conveyal-R5 Engine is used to perform trip analysis for public transportation.